ltex-plus/lsp-cli/ACKNOWLEDGMENTS.md

 # Acknowledgments

+Until version 1.0.3, Julian Valentin developed `lsp-cli-plus` as [lsp-cli](https://github.com/valentjn/lsp-cli).
+This language client would not have been possible without the work of Julian Valentin.

 lsp-cli uses third-party libraries or other resources that may be distributed under licenses different from itself.

 In the event that we accidentally failed to list a required notice, please bring it to our attention by opening an issue or pull request.